shotgunsoftware/tk-toolchain/README.md

 `tk-run-app`: This tool allows you to run most Toolkit application from the command line and launch it's GUI.

+The packages also installs the `pre-commit` python package, which allows to run a pre-commit hook on a repository in order to avoid bad commits in source control.

 # Pre-requisites

 These tools assume that all your Toolkit-based repositories are in the same folder.
 For example: